SEAMSIH2/SEAM-with-AS/README.md

-# Face Authentication System Using SEAM
+# SEAM- SECURE ENCYPTION AND AUTHENTICATION MODEL

 This is a React-based face authentication system leveraging the face-api.js library for facial recognition.
 It integrates with a webcam to capture and verify faces against a registered database (e.g., linked to Aadhaar numbers) and provides real-time feedback, including spoof detection mechanisms.